matiasvlevi/Discord-CommandLine/README.md

 1. Run `setup.bat` to create all the base files & install dependencies.
 <br/>

 2. Add your bot token & the ID of your discord server channel in the `user/options.json` files.
+You can obtain a token from the [Discord Dev Protal](https://discord.com/developers/applications) after having created a new Application or Discord bot.
 ```
 {
     "token":"",